mjmohammadi1/ConcBook/README.md

 Rules about the current implementation:

-- every room is available from 09-17 evey day.
+- Every room is available from 09-17 every day.
+- Rooms can not be booked for more than 8 hours every day.
-- every user can make 10 reservations regardless of the reservation duration.
+- Every user can make 10 reservations regardless of the reservation duration.
+- System will not allow users to make reservations if there is an overlap.
-- users should be able to see the rooms hourly availabilities
+- Users should be able to see the rooms and their hourly availabilities

-we can make 3 types of requests to the booking system at the moment:
+We can make 3 types of requests to the booking system at the moment:

 #### GET :

 #### example: localhost:3000/bookings/

-This request is helpful to get the available rooms and their availability hours.No parameters are needed to be passed when making this request.
+This request is helpful to get the available rooms and their availability hours.
+No parameters are needed to be passed when making this request.
-example: localhost:3000/bookings/

 The response will look like :
 `[ { "roomName": "C01", "availabilities": [ [ "9-17" ] ] }`